joereddington/Delores/listitem.md

 * If will take over an hour:
   * then list six steps in the stack
   * If can go live, then go live
+* If 'I can't do this now' - write a proper note and see what prep work you can do, draft email, pack bag